On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 I entered a free text medication by accident.
 How do I fix it?

-It’s important to select medications and allergies from the list provided and not to enter medications or allergy as a free text.
-Medications and allergies in the list provided in DrFirst are coded to undergo clinical and formulary screening.
-Free text medications and allergies won’t undergo the same screening.
+It’s important to select medications and allergies from the list provided in DrFirst, as these are coded to undergo clinical and formulary screening.
+Medications and allergies entered as free text won’t undergo the same screening.

 If you choose a free text medication, you’ll receive a red alert notification after selecting it.